Michigan Highways

 The Michigan Left: Photos & Plans

-Color Infrared Aerial Orthophoto of a Michigan Left Configuration along US-41/M-28 at McClellan Ave in Marquette, in the central Upper Peninsula.
-(Source: Michigan Center for Geographic Information, 1998)
+Aerial view of a Michigan Left Configuration along US-41/M-28 at McClellan Ave in Marquette, in the central Upper Peninsula.

 While diagrammatic signage is often present along sideroads intersecting a divided highway where Michigan Lefts are used, this one on McClellan Ave at US-41/M-28 in Marquette (at the location pictured in the aerial shot above) is overly diagrammtic.
 However, since Michigan Lefts are less common in the Upper Peninsula than they are downstate, such additional detail is likely necessary.
 Photo ©2005 Christopher J. Bessert, All Rights Reserved.

 Interesting TO I-96 trailblazerBarry L. Camp snapped a photo of a rather unique I-96 trailblazer route marker assembly in central Kent County, just east of Grand Rapids.
-In addition to the usual "TO" and "I-96" markers, the arrow at the bottom of the assembly actually illustrates the movement required to get from northbound Spaulding Ave onto westbound M-21/E Fulton St (and toward I-96) via the Michigan Left movement.
-Such an illustrative arrow has yet to be seen anywhere else.
-Click the linked image at right to see a larger version at Barry's website.
-(Many thanks to Barry for allowing the use of the photo and for the linkage!)
+In addition to the usual "TO" and "I-96" markers, the arrow at the bottom of the assembly actually illustrates the movement required to get from northbound Spaulding Ave onto westbound M-21/E Fulton St (and toward I-96) via the Michigan Left.
+Barry snapped the photo in May 2005 and reports that by May of 2007 it had been removed.
+(Thanks to Barry for allowing the use of the photo!)

 Plans for a Michigan Left Configuration near Grand Rapids where a Michigan Left will be situated on a narrow right-of-way.
 View a full-detail PDF of drawing.
 (Source: Grand Valley Metropolitan Council, 2004)